 Jewelry trends in the 50s – feminine sets & pearls

 We said “pearls” too many times already but, as it turns out, there are some timeless jewelry pieces.
 In the 50s women were concerned with grace and elegance and preferred the delicate femininity offered by matching sets.
 They also started to wear brooches a lot and their pearl strands became shorter and more delicate.
-As you can guess, every woman wanted a strand of pearls and, according to commercial posters from that time, they would do chores wearing pearls.
+As you can guess, every woman wanted a strand of pearls and, if we are to believe the commercial posters from that time, they would do chores wearing pearls.

 The 60s & “the rupture”